Saudi Arabia formally starts IPO of oil firm Saudi Aramco

 Saudi Aramco has sought to assure investors, given the questions over its valuation and the potential hazards of future attacks or geopolitical risk.
 A presentation posted to Aramco's website last month announced the intent to offer a $75 billion dividend for investors in 2020.
 That's the payment per share that a corporation distributes to its stockholders as their return on the money they have invested in its stock.

-It also pledged that some 2020 through 2024, any year with a dividend under $75 billion would see "non-government shareholders" prioritized to get paid.
+It also pledged that from 2020 through 2024, any year with a dividend under $75 billion would see "non-government shareholders" prioritized to get paid.

 But beyond the stocks, worries persist that Saudi Arabia could be hit by another attack like the one Sept.
 14, which temporarily halved its production.
 The U.S. blames the attack on Iran.
 Tehran denies it launched the cruise missiles and drones used in the assault.
 Yemen's Houthi rebels claimed responsibility, but analysts say the weapons used wouldn't have the range to reach their targets from Houthi-controlled areas of Yemen.